mehrsapo/DEAL/README.md

 ## 🙏 Acknowledgments

-Som parts of the are code taken from:
+Some parts of the are code taken from:
 - Deep Plug-and-Play Image Restoration (DPIR) : https://github.com/cszn/DPIR